Please view our selection of craft brews below. Go to our What's on Tap page to see what we are currently pouring.

 Hazy Monk is a Belgian Wit Bier brewed with sweet orange peel and coriander.

-2 yr anniversary beer, Double dry hopped DIPA with grapefruit added.
-The big hop presence is balanced out with high end English malts to create a full flavor DIPA that is more drinkable than most.
-The grapefruit adds an additional layer of bitterness with some sour character.
+3rd year anniversary beer, Double dry hopped New England IPA.
+The big hop presence is balanced out with high end English malts to create a full flavor NEIPA that is more drinkable than most.
+This may be the Hipster recipe that sticks around for multiple brews.

 Its dry hopped English pale ale, with Loral and Amarillo hops.